 The implication: Pure AI solutions can handle 20-50% of calls well.
 Pure human solutions can handle 100% but at higher cost.
 A hybrid approach captures the best of both.

-When AI Receptionists Work (And When They Fail)
+When Do AI Receptionists Work (And When Do They Fail)?

 AI receptionist technology has improved dramatically.
 But it still has clear strengths and limitations.